 The charming town of New Cumberland has a lot to offer in the way of dining and shopping.
 Cumberland Valley's southernmost town on the banks of the West Shore was originally a ferry site for early English, Irish, Scottish and German settlers crossing the Yellow Breeches Creek.
 Today, a historic iron bridge welcomes visitors to this friendly community.

 Start your day off right with a delicious breakfast.
 New Cumberland offers two great options for the most important meal of the day.
-Local residents love the cozy atmosphere of The Bridge Diner which makes you feel like you're eating at your grandma's house.
-And, the cleverly named Brew Crumberland's Best offers amazing coffee drinks, big pastries, and build-your-own sandwiches.
-If you're in a hurry they even have a drive-thru.
+Local residents love the cozy atmosphere of The Bridge Diner, which makes you feel like you're eating at your grandma's house.
+And the cleverly named Brew Crumberland's Best offers amazing coffee drinks, big pastries, and build-your-own sandwiches.
+If you're in a hurry, they have a convenient drive-thru.

-New Cumberland is filled with a collection of shops you can't find anywhere else.
-Oxford Hall Celtic Shop offers a variety of Irish and Celtic imports including certified jewelry, sweaters, Baptism and Communion outfits, wedding gifts, Guinness items, and more.
+New Cumberland has a small collection of shops featuring specialty items, many created by local artisans.
+Oxford Hall Celtic Shop offers a variety of Irish and Celtic imports, including certified jewelry, sweaters, Baptism and Communion outfits, wedding gifts, Guinness items, and more.
 The on-site Irish/English Tea Shop sells a variety of condiments, candy bars, canned goods, and other specialty items directly from Ireland.
 You can also dine on soups, British pasties, meat pies, bangers, Scotch eggs, and more.

-Continue your shopping excursion with a visit Tickle My Senses Gallery.
-This charming space features one-of-kind pieces for sale in mediums including ceramics, glass, wood, mixed media, metals, and jewelry from over 125 local, regional, national and Canadian artists.
+Continue your shopping excursion with a visit to Tickle My Senses Gallery.
+This charming space features one-of-kind pieces for sale in mediums, including ceramics, glass, wood, mixed media, metals, and jewelry from over 125 local, regional, national and Canadian artists.

 Before heading out of town, stop by Smith Custom Framing & Fine Art Gallery.
-This frame shop and gallery is tucked down on Reno Avenue, this shop offers an impressive collection of framed artwork from local and national artists.
+Tucked away on Reno Avenue, this shop offers an impressive collection of framed artwork from local and national artists.
 They also specialize in creative and quality framing options.